-Equipment used to transport contaminated instruments must meet requirements.
+The service must ensure equipment used to transport contaminated instruments meets requirements.

 The service must ensure all patient consultation notes are updated from previous consultations with clear legibility.

 The service must ensure all patient preassessment documentation is always fully completed, signed and dated on every occasion.